stefphd/HostPort-matlab/README.md

 # HostPort Class

-MATLAB class for communication from e to the microcontroller.
+MATLAB binding of the HostPort class for communication from e to the microcontroller.

 This is the (MATLAB) host-side implementation of the Host Port class.
-The class makes use of a mex file (generated from C/C++ code) to speed up the communication.
-The class is thus just a wrapper around a C++ class.
+The class is internally implemented in C++ and interfaced to MATLAB using a mex file (generated from C/C++ code).
+The MATLAB class is thus just a wrapper around a C++ class.

 Tested on Windows 10 and Linux (ArchLinux) with MATLAB 2022a.